rphukan/msr-documentation/profile/README.md

 # The mono repos
 ### security-libraries
 Some shared libraries (jars) for handling the security across different microservices.
-Visit [this link](securitylibraries.md) for more details.
+Visit [the security-libraries](https://github.com/msrfintech/security-libraries) for more details.

 ### core-services
-These are the core services which hanldes things like authentication, service discovery, config management, smart routing etc. Click [this link](coreservices.md) for more details.
+These are the core services which hanldes things like authentication, service discovery, config management, smart routing etc. Visti [core-services](https://github.com/msrfintech/core-services) for more details.

 ### shared-services
 Some common services shared across different applications within the org.
-More details on [this link](sharedservices.md)
+More details on [shared-services](https://github.com/msrfintech/shared-services)

 ### documents-service
 The document managment solution for the org.
-More details on [this link](documentsservice.md)
+More details on [documents-service](https://github.com/msrfintech/documents-service)

 ### lending-services
 These constitute the LOS application.
-Click on [this link](lendingservices.md) for more details
+Click on [lending-services](https://github.com/msrfintech/lending-services) for more details

-### others
-There are some more repos for Terraform Scrpts, APi spec etc. More details about it is on [this link](others.md)

 # Identity And Access Management
 We are using the open source [Keycloak](https://www.keycloak.org) for Identity and Access Management.
 More details about it is on [this link](identityprovider.md)